elmtree-askmo/cloudcannon-app/content/learn/psychology/differentiate-between-innate-and-learned-behaviors-in-animals.md

 url: /learn/psychology/questions/differentiate-between-innate-and-learned-behaviors-in-animals
 score: -1.0
 related_article1:
-    id: 170922
+    id: 170918
+    title: >-
-    title: What are the adaptive strategies of camouflage and mimicry, and how do they benefit organisms?
+        What are the sources of genetic variation and how do they contribute to adaptation?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-adaptive-strategies-of-camouflage-and-mimicry-and-how-do-they-benefit-organisms
+    url: /learn/psychology/questions/what-are-the-sources-of-genetic-variation-and-how-do-they-contribute-to-adaptation
 related_article2:
-    id: 170913
+    id: 170920
-    title: What is altruism in animals and how can it be explained through Hamilton's Rule?
+    title: >-
+        What strategies do organisms use to maximize fitness in terms of reproductive success and survival?
     subject: Psychology
-    url: /learn/psychology/questions/what-is-altruism-in-animals-and-how-can-it-be-explained-through-hamiltons-rule
+    url: /learn/psychology/questions/what-strategies-do-organisms-use-to-maximize-fitness-in-terms-of-reproductive-success-and-survival
 related_article3:
-    id: 170917
+    id: 170918
-    title: How do cooperation and competition influence the evolution of social behavior in animals?
+    title: >-
+        What are the sources of genetic variation and how do they contribute to adaptation?
     subject: Psychology
-    url: /learn/psychology/questions/how-do-cooperation-and-competition-influence-the-evolution-of-social-behavior-in-animals
+    url: /learn/psychology/questions/what-are-the-sources-of-genetic-variation-and-how-do-they-contribute-to-adaptation
 related_article4:
-    id: 170913
+    id: 170922
-    title: What is altruism in animals and how can it be explained through Hamilton's Rule?
+    title: >-
+        What are the adaptive strategies of camouflage and mimicry, and how do they benefit organisms?
     subject: Psychology
-    url: /learn/psychology/questions/what-is-altruism-in-animals-and-how-can-it-be-explained-through-hamiltons-rule
+    url: /learn/psychology/questions/what-are-the-adaptive-strategies-of-camouflage-and-mimicry-and-how-do-they-benefit-organisms
 related_article5:
-    id: 170916
+    id: 170919
+    title: >-
-    title: Explain the principles of natural selection and genetic drift in evolutionary biology.
+        Discuss the benefits of cooperative behavior in populations and its evolutionary strategies.
     subject: Psychology
-    url: /learn/psychology/questions/explain-the-principles-of-natural-selection-and-genetic-drift-in-evolutionary-biology
+    url: /learn/psychology/questions/discuss-the-benefits-of-cooperative-behavior-in-populations-and-its-evolutionary-strategies
 ---

 &nbsp;